Login

 Figure 4.
 NIR Ultra-Narrow Bandpass Filter, CWL @ nm.

-Another area of experimentation and growth is that of gas monitoring and analysis, particularly at wavelengths in the LWIR.
-Laser applications in this wavelength regime range from experimental tattoo removal procedures to manufacturing medical equipment.
-Controlling the bandwidth of the laser and attenuating out-of-band light is key in these applications and, consequently, ultra-narrows are quickly becoming a critical component.
-Figure 5 showcases Alluxa&#;s capabilities to design and reliably manufacture a 10.6 micron with FWHM < 0.1 micron in the LWIR region.
+Another growing area is gas monitoring and analysis, particularly at LWIR wavelengths.
+Laser applications within this domain range from experimental tattoo removal to medical equipment production.
+Controlling laser bandwidth and attenuating out-of-band light are crucial, hence ultra-narrow filters are becoming essential components.
+Figure 5 illustrates Alluxa’s capability to design and manufacture a 10.6 micron filter with FWHM < 0.1 micron in the LWIR range.

 Figure 5.
 10.6 micron LWIR Ultra-Narrow Bandpass.

-The wide breadth of ever-progressing applications in need of ultra-narrow bandpass filters creates the demand for constant innovation and improvement.
-From minimizing loss or scatter in the UV, to greater repeatability and theory matching in the VIS and NIR, to increased in-band transmission in conjunction with narrower bandwidths in the LWIR, the call for innovation continues to be met by Alluxa.
-The SIRRUS&#; deposition platform, along with Alluxa&#;s design and engineering expertise, has fundamentally contributed to the capability and advancement within a relatively short period of time as is demonstrated by these boundary pushing UNBPs.
+The diverse applications requiring ultra-narrow bandpass filters create an ongoing demand for innovation and improvement.
+This spans minimizing loss or scatter in the UV, achieving greater repeatability in the VIS and NIR, to enhancing in-band transmission with narrower bandwidths in LWIR.
+Alluxa continues to rise to the challenge, leveraging the SIRRUS® deposition platform along with engineering expertise to push the boundaries of UNBPs.

 References: